dpeuscher/ynab_automation/README.md

 ## Configuration
 Setup an .env file with your data

-The _X parameters are either _1 or _2 which can be used for 2 different bank accounts.
-Currently only two are supported.
+The _X parameters are either _1 or _2 which can be used for 2 different bank (or boon) accounts.
+Currently only two (for boon and bank) are supported.

 ##### YNAB_TOKEN
 Generate your _Personal Access Token_ as described here: https://api.youneedabudget.com/#personal-access-tokens